JKrispel/DomainRep/README.md

 <img width="802" height="584" alt="image" src="https://github.com/user-attachments/assets/0bfe5915-7b00-4978-8059-e9b85a6336d6" />

 Further the indicators are being sent to **VirusTotal API** to check their reputation.
+Failed requests (if present) will be dumped into an error file for further manual investigation.
 Later another script removes entries with a crystal clear reputation.
 Finally suspicious indicators are being sent to the local LLM in order to generate a structured and readable report out of it.